About David W. Oaks, MindFreedom International Executive Director

 Community Organizer Since 1976

-Liberation Front, which met at Vocations for Social Change near Central Square in Cambridge, Massachusetts.
-David wrote his senior paper about community
+In 1976, Harvard’s studentvolunteer agency Phillips Brooks House placed David as an intern with one of theearly psychiatric survivor human rights organizations, Mental PatientsLiberation Front, which met at Vocations for Social Change near Central Square in Cambridge, Massachusetts.
+David wrote his senior paper about this experience of communityorganizing with psychiatric survivors, and graduated with honors in1977.

-With support from peers and his family, David used exercise, nutrition, counseling, wilderness trips, and employment to recover mental and emotional well being.
+With support from peers and his family, David used exercise, nutrition, counseling, wilderness trips, protest, and employment to recover mental and emotional well being.
 He has been off all psychiatric drugs since 1977.

 David helped form one of the first user-run psychiatric survivor activist drop-in centers with MPLF at the Stone Soup Art and Poetry Gallery, and later at an MPLF office across from the Boston Garden.

-As well as his activist work in the field of human rights in the mental health system, David has also worked in the environmental, peace and social justice movements.
+As well as his activist work in the field ofhuman rights in the mental health system, David has also worked in theenvironmental, peace and social justice movements.

 David lives with his wife Debra in Oregon and loves camping and gardening.
 David helped found and is a member of a men's support group which has met since 1989.